dmnfortytwo/es2csv/README.rst

 This is a modified version of original es2csv - a cli utility for querying Elasticsearch and exporting results to plain text (originally it exported to csv files).

 Why?
-Because I don't need cvs, my goal is to get back logs which were pushed to Elasticsearch.
-Because some tools like ausearch (a part of audit tools) cannot fetch data from ES.
+Because I don't need csv, my goal is to get back logs which were pushed to Elasticsearch and some tools like ausearch (a part of audit tools) cannot fetch data from ES.

 I also removed progressbar, because less dependencies is better.